mat-docs/Portal.Site/docs/manual/Introduction/ATLAS-variants.md

 ## ATLAS packages

-Various ATLAS functionality will be enable by different licensable variants.
+Various ATLAS functionality will be enabled by different licensable variants.
 There are three main licence variants: ATLAS Basic, ATLAS GT and ATLAS Data Platform.
 ATLAS GT is also provided FoC for academic use for Universities and academic institutions

 ### ATLAS Basic